What We Believe…

 Feedback without alignment may not only be irrelevant but it may also take away our dignity. (dwbracken.wordpress.com 12/30/15)

 We can’t create effective manager-coaches if we aren’t clear as to what they look like, and then select, train and reward accordingly. (dwbracken.wordpress.com 11/2/15)

 Performance Management is not going away, and we need to continue to find ways to make it more effective. (dwbracken.wordpress.com 9/16/15)

 Dr. Bracken will participate two sessions at the 2018 SIOP Conference in Chicago, IL:

 "It's not useful to just measure anything."
 (Twitter 3/7/16)

-Dr. Bracken is also currently a Professor of Graduate Studies at Keiser University.
+Dr. Bracken is also currently Academic Program Coordinator for IO Psychology and faculty member of Graduate Studies at Keiser University.

 David has been both an internal staff member and external consultant to varied organizations.
 As an internal staff member his experience includes Xerox and BellSouth.
 As a consultant he has worked for National Computer Systems, Personnel Decisions Intl, Towers Perrin, Mercer Delta Consulting, Kenexa and OrgVitality.

 David received his BA degree from Dartmouth College, and MS and PhD degrees in Industrial/Organizational Psychology from Georgia Tech.
-He is a Certified Professional Coach from the College of Executive Coaching and is a Fellow of the Society of Industrial and Organizational Psychology, and member of the American Psychological Association , the Association for Psychological Science, and the Society of Psychologists in Management.
+He is a Certified Professional Coach from the College of Executive Coaching and is a Fellow of the Society of Industrial and Organizational Psychology and the Association for Psychological Science, and member of the American Psychological Association and the Association for Talen t Development .